curityio/mcp-authorization-secured-api/clients/claude-desktop/README.md

 ![claude desktop](../../images/claude-desktop.png)

+After login, Claude Desktop stores its dynamic client information and tokens.\
+You can view details in the `~/.mcp-auth` folder or delete the folder to reset Claude's state.

 ## Troubleshoot

 If you need to troubleshoot, see the file for the MCP server in the logs folder: